 Dr. Jane Caputi, Professor of Women, Gender and Sexuality Studies and Communication & Multimedia, received the 2016 Eminent Scholar Award from the Popular Culture Association/American Culture Association (PCA/ACA).
 Caputi accepted the award and gave the keynote address at the association’s annual conference in Seattle, Washington, on March 23, 2016.
 (Photo Courtesy of Dennis Johnston Photography)

 FAU Professor and Students Receive GRAMMY Nomination

 The album “Bogotá – Buenos Aires,” which was recorded and produced at Florida Atlantic University’s Hoot/Wisdom Recordings under the direction of FAU associate professor Alejandro-Sánchez Samper, received a GRAMMY nomination in the “Best Tango Album” category for the 16th annual Latin GRAMMY Awards®.
-The album was one of six nominated in the tango category, and the winning album will be announced at the Latin GRAMMY Awards event on Thursday, Nov.
-19 at the MGM Grand in Las Vegas.
+The album was one of six nominated in the tango category.

 FAU Researchers Investigate African Monkeys in South Florida